 Rodents are the most diverse order of mammals on earth and can be found on every continent.
-There are 17 species of rodent found in Britain, ranging from the tiny harvest mouse to the bulky beaver.
-Other than mice and rats, there are 6 species of vole (the bank, Skomer, water, field, Guernsey and Orkney vole), 2 species of squirrel (the red and grey squirrel) and a single species of beaver (the Eurasian beaver).
+There are 18 species of rodent found in Britain, ranging from the tiny harvest mouse to the bulky beaver.
+Other than mice and rats, there are 7 species of vole (the bank, common, water, field, Skomer, Guernsey and Orkney vole), 2 species of squirrel (the red and grey squirrel) and a single species of beaver (the Eurasian beaver).

 Only 2 species of rat live within Britain (the brown rat and the black rat).
-By comparison, there are 4 species of mice (the wood mouse, yellow-necked mouse, house mouse and harvest mouse) and 2 species of dormouse (the hazel dormouse and fat dormouse).
-Although naturally nocturnal, those species living in proximity to humans are known to appear regularly during the day.
+By comparison, there are 4 species of mice (the wood mouse, yellow-necked mouse, house mouse and harvest mouse) and 2 species of dormouse (the hazel dormouse and edible dormouse).
+Although naturally nocturnal, species which live near humans are known to appear regularly during the day too.

-Rodents are prolific breeders and the species identified in this guide can produce anywhere from 15-128 young a year; brown rats and house mice in particular will breed throughout the year, whilst yellow-necked and wood mice generally breed between March and October (longer if they have a good food supply).
+Rodents are prolific breeders and the species identified in this guide can produce anywhere from 15 to around 100 young a year.
+Brown rats and house mice in particular will breed throughout the year, whilst yellownecked and wood mice generally breed between March and October (longer if they have a good food supply).

-The brown rat (also called the common, street, sewer or wharf rat), was brought Britain in the early 1700s by ship and quickly became established in the wild.
+The brown rat (also called the common, street, sewer or wharf rat), was brought Britain in the early 1700s by ships and quickly became established in the wild.
 Found throughout Britain, the brown rat is commonly associated with homes and gardens and grows to around 15-27 cm (with a 10-24 cm tail).
 Greyish-brown in colour, they have a large, slanted head with relatively small ears and an almost hairless tail.

 The black rat (also called the ship, roof or house rat) is rarely encountered in Britain nowadays and is restricted mainly to seaports, particularly on the Thames Estuary (such as Tilbury, Essex).

-The house mouse is, as the name would suggest, the species most found in homes or gardens.
-They can occupy houses at any time of the year throughout Britain, despite the misconception that they only do so during the winter months.
-Smaller than wood mice at 7-9 cm (body) and 5 cm (tail), house mice come in a range of light to dark-brown shades.
-Unlike the wood or yellow-necked mouse, the tail of house mice is almost hairless.
+The house mouse is, as the name would suggest, the species most often found in homes or gardens.
+They can occupy houses at any time of the year throughout Britain, despite the idea that they only do so during the winter months.
+Smaller than wood mice at 7-9 cm (body) and 5 cm (tail), house mice have light or dark brown fur.
+Unlike the wood mouse or yellow-necked mouse, the tail of house mice is almost hairless.